 As noted, the focus is on supporting youth in Texas.
 Some prescription drugs may be paid for using the CHIP program.
 So this can help people who do not qualify for other government aid.
 Dial 1-800-647-6558 to apply for CHIP or to get more information.

 Call 800-252-8263 to get more information on this resource.
 All applicants need to be very low income and/or living in poverty to apply.
 Most patients will need to pay a small amount for the medications that Medicaid covers, so there will be some costs due.
 But the price will be much less than alternatives.
 As with most Medicaid programs, prescription assistance is part of what is offered by the state.

 Most counties and towns in Texas have area agency on aging centers.
 These locations can provide assistance and support to people over 55 years old.
 They often support the disabled as well.
 Case workers will provide help with finding and applying to discount drug programs.
 Call your local agency on aging office and see if they provide this service, or find additional Texas senior assistance programs.

 Most counties provide this service to local families.
 There may be a small fee involved.
-Your local human or social service office will provide information and support to low income and uninsured patients. it covers everything from Medicare parts A, B, C, to D. They will provide assistance with finding and applying to patient assistance programs, payment plans, discount drug cards, and other forms of financial aid.
+A local human or social service office will provide information as well as additional support to low income and uninsured patients. it covers everything from Medicare parts A, B, C, to D. They will provide assistance with finding and applying to patient assistance programs, payment plans, discount drug cards, and other forms of financial aid.
 Call 800-252-9240.

-Another non-profit organization to call is your local community action agency.
+Another non-profit organization to call is a local community action agency.
 Volunteers and specialists from these centers will also provide help and guidance with finding medications, in particular for life threatening conditions.

 Immigrants and Spanish speakers can often get referrals to low cost prescription drug programs from charities.
 Two of the largest include Saint Vincent as well as Catholic Charities.
 Both of them have extensive operations in Texas.
 Dial a 211 service for more information on how to pay for life saving prescription medications.